PeDiot/price_prediction_vestiaire_collective/README.md

 2. The seller sets a price for his product.
 3. The *machine learning* algorithm predicts the price based on the product characteristics.
 This prediction serves as a *benchmark*.
 4. The *benchmark* price is sent back to the user to help him choose the right price.
+5. Extension:
-5. Extension: ads similar to the product the seller wants to sell are also returned as a comparison.
+    - Ads similar to the product the seller wants to sell are also returned as a comparison.
+    - Prediction of the number of likes received by the article.
+    - Prediction of whether the article will be a favorite of the platform.

 ## Project challenges